tenbinlabs/tenbin-contracts/docs/src/src/external/morpho/GenericMorphoAdapter.sol/contract.GenericMorphoAdapter.md

 ### realAssets

-Returns the current value of this adapter's ERC4626 share balance in underlying assets.
+Returns the current value of this adapter's ERC4626 share balance in underlying assets, excluding fees.

 Uses ERC4626 conversion logic, so the result may be rounded down by the vault.